mikepfrank/GLaDOS/README.md

 ### GLaDOS System Configuration File (`glados-config.hjson`)

-This is the main configuration file for the GLaDOS system, in [human-readable JSON format] (see [hjson.github.io](https://hjson.github.io/)).
-If you would like to maintain a customized version of the config file in some other location, simplify set the environment variable `GLADOS_PATH` to point to the directory where it is located before launching `glados-server.py`.
+This is the main configuration file for the GLaDOS system, in human-readable JSON format (see [hjson.github.io](https://hjson.github.io/)).
+If you would like to maintain a customized version of the config file in some other location, simply set the environment variable `GLADOS_PATH` to point to the directory where it is located before launching `glados-server.py`.
 If you want to keep around several alternative configuration files, simply set `GLADOS_CONFIG_FILENAME` to the name of the specific one that you want to use on